 Robert and Mary Walker will inspire you with their Peace Heroes and why they have chosen to field a team and walk in the 2015 Peace Heroes Walk on May 2nd. (click on video above).

 The Dayton International Peace Museum is a non-profit, primarily volunteer organization and one of the few U.S. community-based institutions with a sole focus on peace.

 The mission of the Museum is to inspire a local, national and international culture of peace.
 Founded in 2004, the Museum helps people of all ages learn nonviolent ways to achieve peace.
 Located in downtown Dayton, the Museum honors the 1995 Dayton Peace Accords that helped end violence in Bosnia.

-Ambassador Tony Hall tours the Dayton International Peace Museum and talks with Ex.
-Director, Jerry Leggett about his upcoming visit with the Dalai Lama.
+Ambassador Tony Hall tours the Dayton International Peace Museum in January and talks with Executive Director Jerry Leggett about his upcoming visit with the Dalai Lama.